matinebadi/PhotoSqueeze-/README.md

-# Image Compressor App
+# 🖼️ Image Compressor App 🚀

-This is a simple image compressor application built using the Kivy framework for the graphical user interface (GUI) and PIL (Python Imaging Library) for image processing.
-The app allows users to compress images while keeping their original dimensions.
-Users can select the desired compression quality using a slider and choose where to save the compressed image.
+Welcome to the **Image Compressor App**, a simple yet powerful tool built with **Kivy** and **Pillow (PIL)** to compress your images while maintaining their original dimensions. 🌟

+Whether you want to reduce the size of your images for faster uploads or save some storage space, this app makes it easy to adjust the quality of your images using a sleek slider. 🔧

-## Features
+## 🛠️ Features

-- **Upload Image**: Allows the user to upload an image from their computer.
+- **📤 Upload Your Image**: Easily select any image from your computer for compression.
-- **Set Compression Quality**: Use a slider to set the compression quality of the image.
+- **🎚️ Adjustable Quality**: Use a slider to set the desired compression quality from 1% to 100%.
-- **Save Image**: After compressing the image, users can choose where to save the compressed file.
-- **Supports JPEG and PNG Formats**: You can save the compressed image in JPEG or PNG format.
+- **💾 Save Compressed Image**: Save the newly compressed image to your chosen directory in either JPEG or PNG format.
+- **💡 Supports Multiple Formats**: Your images can be saved in both **JPEG** and **PNG** formats.

-## Requirements
+## 📋 Requirements

-To run this app, you need the following Python packages:
+To run this app, you'll need to install the following Python packages:

-- **Kivy**: A Python framework for building GUI applications.
+- **Kivy**: A Python framework for building interactive applications with beautiful user interfaces.
-- **Pillow (PIL)**: A Python Imaging Library to handle image processing.
+- **Pillow (PIL)**: A Python Imaging Library for handling and manipulating images.

+### Installation

-To install the required packages, use:
+To install the required dependencies, run the following command in your terminal:

 ```bash
 pip install kivy pillow
 ```

-## How to Run
+## 🚀 How to Run

-1. Clone this repository or download the Python script.
+1. Clone this repository or download the Python script to your local machine.
-2. Ensure you have the required dependencies installed (as mentioned above).
+2. Make sure you have the required dependencies installed (check the section above).
-3. Run the Python script:
+3. Run the application with:

 ```bash
 python image_compressor.py
 ```

-## Usage
+## 🔧 Usage

-1. **Select Image**: Click on the "Upload Image" button to choose an image from your computer.
+1. **Select an Image**: Click on the **Upload Image** button to pick an image from your computer.
-2. **Adjust Compression Quality**: Use the slider to select the desired quality (from 1% to 100%).
+2. **Adjust Compression Quality**: Use the slider to choose the compression level (from 1% to 100%).
-3. **Save Image**: Once the image is uploaded and the compression quality is selected, click the "Save Compressed Image" button to save the image in the desired location.
+3. **Save Your Compressed Image**: Once you're satisfied with the compression, click the **Save Compressed Image** button to store the image in your desired location.

-## Code Overview
+## 🖥️ Code Breakdown

-- **ImageCompressorApp**: The main class that creates the GUI using Kivy.
+- **ImageCompressorApp**: This is the main class that builds the GUI using Kivy and handles the compression logic.
-  - `build`: Sets up the layout and components of the app.
+  - `build`: Sets up the layout and all components of the application.
-  - `on_slider_value_change`: Updates the slider label to show the selected compression quality.
+  - `on_slider_value_change`: Updates the quality label based on the slider value.
-  - `show_filechooser`: Opens the file chooser dialog to select an image.
+  - `show_filechooser`: Opens the file chooser dialog to select an image for compression.
-  - `compress_image`: Compresses the selected image based on the selected quality.
+  - `compress_image`: Compresses the selected image based on the chosen quality.
-  - `open_save_popup`: Prompts the user to enter the save name and select the save location.
+  - `open_save_popup`: Opens a save dialog to allow the user to choose where and how to save the compressed image.
-  - `save_image`: Saves the compressed image in either PNG or JPEG format.
+  - `save_image`: Saves the compressed image to the specified directory in JPEG or PNG format.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.